aws-samples/safeguard-your-environment-and-reduce-reputational-risk-using-amazon-connect-attachment-scanning/README.md

 ## Useful commands
 * `sam build`  creates .aws-sam directory that structures your application
-* `sam deploy` deploys serverless application to the AWS Cloud
+* `sam deploy --g` deploys serverless application to the AWS Cloud

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.